 - a locking mechanism

 And it’s rechargeable via USB.
-As I stated above, I think it makes sense for me to switch from removable batteries to a rechargeable USB headlamp.
+As I stated above, I think it usually makes sense for backpackers to switch to this from removable batteries.
 You can operate the Nitecore NU25 while it’s charging, which is a nice bonus.

 Some folks report that it can easily lose its charge while in storage.
 This shouldn’t be a problem for thru-hikers, but it’s something to keep in mind if you’re an organized weekend warrior with a pre-packed “go kit.”

 It’s generally priced around $35.
 So this isn’t exactly a budget headlamp, but it’s certainly reasonable compared to the leaders from Black Diamond and Petzl.